Return to Index

 Tips for Increasing Your Dietary Chromium Intake

 - Always talk to your doctor before taking a chromium supplement or any other dietary supplement.
-The supplement can interact with other prescription or over-the-counter medicines that you are taking or possibly affect a condition that you have.
+The supplement can interact with other prescription or over-the-counter medications that you are taking or possibly affect a condition that you have.

 - You can get plenty of chromium from eating a healthy diet rich in whole grains, fruits, vegetables, meats, and dairy products.